 We had one night in Dublin, and we were going to make the most of it.
-The last few days had been spent in England and Wales (same conference as Song 4, 1 year later), and the next few days would be a blur of transit: rent a car, drive up the coast of Northern Ireland, catch a boat to Islay, realize the boat has been cancelled, race to Belfast Airport, yadda yadda yadda.
-I won’t bore you with the logistics, except to say that we wound up hitting all 5 countries of the United Kingdom and Ireland, over the timespan of about a week.
+The last few days had been spent in England and Wales (same conference as Song 4, 1 year later), and the next few days would be a blur of transit: rent a car, drive up the coast of Northern Ireland, catch a boat to Islay, realize the boat service has been cancelled, race to Belfast Airport, yadda yadda yadda.
+I won’t bore you with the logistics, except to say that we wound up hitting all four countries of the United Kingdom, and Ireland, over the timespan of about a week.
 I can’t in good conscience recommend the pace, but if you find yourself doing it, the view is fantastic.

 I hope I’m not playing into cheap stereotypes when I say that Dublin is a phenomenal city for drinking.
 Blame Joyce if you must, or my own impressionability.
 It was my second time in the city, and as the designated tour guide, I felt it my duty to cram as much as possible into our lone evening.
 We imbibed whiskey flights at Jameson, sipped stouts on The Brazen Head patio, raided multi-story pubs (clubs?) for cocktails as we rolled back up the Liffey, and wound up in Temple Bar exactly on schedule.
 If there’s a cliché we missed that doesn’t rhyme with Schuinness, I’m unaware of it.

 What truly sets Dublin nightlife apart isn’t the alcohol, but the ever-present live music surrounding it.
 It makes every night feel joyous, intentional, a conscious celebration.
 I remember settling into the top floor of The Porterhouse Temple Bar, nabbing a table not far from the stage.
 The band had a delightful presence, and it wasn’t long before the evening became a full-fledged, sloshy singalong.
 My favorite selection by far was this Paul Simon classic, imbued with fresh meaning for me in that exuberant crowd.

 He is a foreign man